Holographically Emergent Gauge Theory in Symmetric Quantum Circuits: Emergent Gauge State from random symmetric circuits

 Defining the total incoming and outgoing charges as $J_{\text{in}} = \sum_{i} j_{\text{in},i} $ and $J_{\text{out}} = \sum_{i} j_{\text{out},i} $ respectively allows us to express the matrix elements of the gate in the form

 Thus, the gate is block-diagonal in total charge sectors, labeled by $J =J_{\text{out}} = J_{\text{in}}$.
 The total charge $J$ takes values $0, 1, \dots, N-1$, giving rise to $N$ independent charge sectors.
-Each block $T^{J}$ acts within a subspace of dimension $D = Nn^{2}$.
+Each block $T^{J}$ acts within a subspace of dimension $Nn^{2}$.
 For instance, for $\mathbb{Z}_{3}$, $U$ would look like

 If each block $T^{J}$ is chosen to be unitary, the full gate $U$ is automatically unitary.
-Since we are interested in random circuit ensembles, we take the elements of each $T^{J}$ to be independently sampled from the Haar measure on $U(D)$.
-Analytic treatment of such Haar-random ensembles is typically intractable; however, substantial simplifications occur in the large-multiplicity limit $n \gg 1$, where each block becomes large.
-In this regime, Haar averages coincide with Gaussian (Wick) averages owing to measure concentration on high-dimensional unitary groups~\cite{Entanglement_Dynamics_Membrane1}.
-Thus, in this limit we may equivalently assume that the matrix elements of each block are independent Gaussian variables with mean zero and variance $1/D$.
+Since we are interested in random circuit ensembles, we take the elements of each $T^{J}$ to be independently sampled from the Haar measure on $U(Nn^{2})$.
+Analytic treatment of such Haar-random ensembles is typically challenging.
+However, substantial simplifications occur in the large-multiplicity limit $n \gg 1$, where each block becomes large.
+In this regime, Haar averages coincide with Gaussian (Wick) averages owing to measure concentration on high-dimensional matrices~\cite{Entanglement_Dynamics_Membrane1}.
+In this limit, the matrix elements of each block are effectively independent Gaussian variables with mean zero and variance $1/Nn^{2}$.